vidbina/vidbina.github.io/_posts/2015-02-07-gcloud-dm-intro.markdown

 the Deployment Manager."
 ---
-Like Amazon's CloudFormation, Google has a solution for the devops fellas and gals that need to spawn simple to complex cloud infrastructures at the press of a button.
+Like Amazon's CloudFormation, Google has a solution for the devops fellas and gals that need to spawn cloud infrastructures at the press of a button.

 The beauty of AWS's CloudFormation is that it allows one to treat a infrastructure setup as a deliverable pretty much in a similar way we consider source-code a deliverable.
-Heck, it even allows one to keep track of infrastructure by checking in templates into your version management tool of choice (probably git).
+Heck, it even allows one to keep track of infrastructure by checking in templates into your version management tool of choice (probably git) and managing changes to infrastructures.

 ## Installing the CLI Tool
-The gcloud tool installs some components by default, but as Google Cloud Deployment Manager is still in alpha you will need to explicitly install the `preview` component.
+The gcloud tool installs some components by default, but as Google Cloud Deployment Manager is still in alpha, as of Jebruari 2015, one will need to explicitly install the `preview` component.

 Get a proper overview of all components by listing them:
 ```gcloud components list```